Locale

 Metric measurements with US locale

-Some tools, like nvme-cli, the unit type is chosen depending on your locale settings, so if you use US locales you get Fahrenheit.
-If you wish to use Metric measurements with a US locale, to get temperatures in Celsius for example, adding LC_MEASUREMENT=metric to /etc/locale.conf should work assuming the tool is actually looking for LC_MEASUREMENT instead of just the country.
+In some tools, like nvme-cli, the unit type is selected based on the locale settings; hence, temperatures are shown in Fahrenheit if US locales are used.
+If you wish to use Metric measurements with a US locale, to get temperatures in Celsius for example, adding LC_MEASUREMENT=metric to /etc/locale.conf should work if the tool searches for LC_MEASUREMENT rather than simply the country.
 [5]

 See also